openadaptor/openadaptor/example/README.txt

   * spring (http://www.springframework.org) xml config files
   * java source code examples

-openadaptor does not rely on the spring framework in anyway, however it has been written to be "spring friendly".
-Previous versions of openadaptor had a properties file based mechanism for initialising and "wiring together" the adaptor components, in the new version all the adaptor components have been written as "beans" so spring can be used to achieve the same result.
+Openadaptor does not rely on the spring framework in any way, however it has been written to be "spring friendly".
+Previous versions of openadaptor had a properties file based mechanism for initialising and "wiring together" the adaptor components, in the new version all the adaptor components have been written as "beans" allowing spring to be used to achieve the same result.

 JARS & CLASSPATH